-Your back is used in nearly every movement you perform throughout the day, from bending over to tie your shoes, to carrying your backpack or purse to putting your luggage in the overhead bin on flights.
-However, the back is one of the most commonly injured parts of the body for all age groups, according to Wert.
-“Workplace exercises and back health maintenance are crucial, because although a desk job may seem relatively easy on the body, maintaining a sitting position for long periods of time strains the back and places pressure on our discs,” says Wert.
+Your back is used in nearly every movement you perform throughout the day, from bending over to tie your shoes, to carrying your backpack or purse.
+However, the back (particularly the lower back) is one of the most commonly injured parts of the body for all age groups, according to Wert.
+“Workplace exercises and back health maintenance are crucial.
+Because although a desk job may seem relatively easy on the body, maintaining a sitting position for long periods of time strains the back and places pressure on our discs,” says Wert.

-Your job: To make your posterior a priority, Wert says.
-In addition to getting up and moving around at least once every 60 minutes, it’s time to get back to basics with a few key bodyweight moves.
-The five exercises below will target the lats, lumbar and rhomboids, not to mention the spinal erector muscles that surround, stabilize and support the spine.
+Your job: Make your posterior a priority, Wert says.
+In addition to getting up and moving around at least once every 60 minutes, get back to basics with a few strengthening bodyweight moves and stretches.
+The five back exercises below are best for targeting the lats, rhomboids and lumbar muscles in your lower back.
+You’ll also get a good workout for those spinal erector muscles that surround, stabilize and support the spine.
 The best part?
-No heavy weights are needed!
+No heavy weights or workout equipment are needed!

 The 5 Best Bodyweight Back Exercises